-This engagement encompassed all three charge card programs and covered activity from October 1, 2015, through September 30, 2016.
+This engagement encompassed all three charge card programs and covered activity from October 1, 2016, through September 30, 2017.
 We reviewed the charge card spending, number of cardholders, internal controls over these programs, and the results of program and transaction reviews.
-Based upon our risk assessments, we determined that the NCUA's three charge card programs pose a low risk of illegal, improper, or erroneous purchases and payments.
-Therefore, we did not perform an audit of these programs.
-While we determined the risk of these programs was low for fiscal year 2016, these assessments should not be interpreted to mean that the programs are free from illegal, improper, or erroneous purchases and payments or that the risk assessments will remain low indefinitely.
-We will conduct annual risk assessments of the NCUA's purchase and travel card programs to determine whether an audit is necessary.
+Based upon our risk assessments, we determined that the NCUA's centrally billed purchase and travel card programs pose a low risk for illegal, improper, or erroneous purchases and payments.
+However, we determined that the NCUA's individually billed travel card program posed a medium risk during our scope period due to internal control gaps.
+Because the agency addressed the identified risks, we did not perform an audit of the purchase card or travel card programs.
+These risk assessments should not be interpreted to mean that the programs are free from illegal, improper, or erroneous purchases and travel card programs to determine whether an audit is necessary.
 In addition, because the NCUA did not have more than \$10 million in annual purchase card spending, the agency did not meet the requirement to report violations and purchase card misuse to OMB in accordance with the Charge Card Act.